AleahPorras/CECS-327-Group-Project/README.md

     1. Start the Broker and Server (Chat Message Hub):

     python broker.py

-    (The server will listen on 127.0.0.1:5555).
+    (You MUST run this first.
+The server will listen on 127.0.0.1:5555).

     python server-xmlrpc.py
-	( The server returns "Connecting to ThisCord Server...)
+	( You MUST run this second before running clients.
+The server returns "Connecting to ThisCord Server...)

 	2. Start Client 1: